Trees outside woodland

 Important:

-• Always check that actions won’t conflict with statutory requirements (e.g. statutory wildlife sites such as SSSIs or scheduled monuments) or harm existing wildlife habitats, the historic environment or landscapes.
-See the Environmental Considerations page for more information.
+• Always check that actions will not conflict with statutory requirements (for example, statutory wildlife sites such as SSSIs or scheduled monuments) or harm existing wildlife habitats, the historic environment or landscapes.
+See the Environmental considerations page for more information.

-• In line with Government policy (Keepers of Time, 2022) all Ancient and Veteran trees (including their root zones) should be considered as statutory Irreplaceable habitats and as High Opportunity Areas in this LNRS regardless of whether they are on the national Ancient Woodland Inventory (used for the LNRS) or the LNRS Map.
+• In line with Government policy (Keepers of Time, 2022) all ancient and veteran trees (including their root zones) should be considered as statutory Irreplaceable habitats and as High Opportunity Areas in this LNRS regardless of whether they’re on the national Ancient Woodland Inventory (used for the LNRS) or the LNRS Viewer.

 3. Inspiration